Skip to main content

 Everyone has a slightly different resonant frequency.
 By discovering and practicing breathing at your resonant frequency, you can enhance your body’s ability to enter a state of deep rest.

-What is the resonant frequency "test"?
+What is the resonant frequency test?

 You can use the resonant frequency test in Visible to help identify your optimal breathing rate.

-During the test, the breathing visualizer will guide you through a range of breathing rates over a six-minute session.
 By analyzing your heart rate in real-time, Visible then determines the breathing rate at which your HRV is highest, which is a good estimate of your resonant frequency.

-How should I use my results?
+How should I use my resonant frequency test results?

 Once the test is complete, you will receive your recommended breathing rate, expressed in breaths per minute.
 This rate represents your resonant frequency.
 Practicing coherent breathing at this rate can help you achieve the best results in terms of HRV improvement.